 Tufts University’s Community Auditing Program (CAP) is coordinated by the Office of Community Relations.
 CAP offers adults ages 18 and older who reside in Medford or Somerville or are Medford or Somerville teachers the opportunity to attend University lecture courses on a noncredit basis for a modest charge.
 Auditors may attend the same lectures and work from the same texts as enrolled students.

 Community Relations staff members are available to answer your questions.
-Contact us at firstname.lastname@example.org or 617-627-3780 with any questions.
+Contact Leah Boudreau at Leah.Boudreau@tufts.edu or 617-627-3780 with any questions.

-- Community auditors must be a resident of one of our host communities of Medford, Somerville, or Chinatown.
-Proof of residency is required to register (examples: driver’s license, utility bill, credit card statement, bank statement, etc.).
+Community auditors must be a resident of one of our host communities of Medford, Somerville, Chinatown, Mission Hill or the Fenway.
+Proof of residency is required to register (examples: recent utility bill, credit card statement, bank statement, etc.).

-- Community auditors are only allowed into courses where space is available and the instructor has given his/her consent.
+Community auditors are only allowed into courses where space is available and the instructor has given his/her consent.
 These are more likely to be lecture classes.
-Community auditors’ registrations cannot be confirmed until one week into the semester.
+Community auditors’ registrations cannot be confirmed until the first day of the course.

-- Campus Parking: Auditors can purchase a visitor/guest parking pass from the Administrative Services office located on the first floor of Dowling Hall during regular business hours from 9 AM to 5 PM, or from a Tufts University Department of Public Safety police dispatcher after hours and on weekends.
+Campus Parking: Auditors can purchase a visitor/guest parking pass from the Administrative Services office located on the first floor of Dowling Hall during regular business hours from 9 AM to 5 PM, or from a Tufts University Department of Public Safety police dispatcher after hours and on weekends.
 These passes are available for $8.00/day.
 Auditors may also park in the Parking Garage located in Dowling Hall in Medford at 419 Boston Avenue for $8.00/day.
-More info here.
+More information about parking on campus here.